page_title_detailed

 general_content

-Olaparib (Lynparza) is a targeted therapy approved by the Food and Drug Administration.
-It is used to treat early-stage or metastatic breast cancer that is either hormone receptor-positive and HER2-negative, or triple-negative, in people with an inherited BRCA gene mutation who have already been treated with chemotherapy.
+Olaparib (Lynparza) is a targeted therapy approved by the Food and Drug Administration to treat early-stage or metastatic breast cancer that is either hormone receptor-positive and HER2-negative, or triple-negative, in people with an inherited BRCA gene mutation.

 Olaparib was the first PARP inhibitor to be FDA approved in breast cancer.
 It was also the first medicine approved specifically for people who have breast cancer and an inherited (also called germline) BRCA mutation.
 The FDA initially approved it for use in ovarian cancer in 2014.
 Olaparib is now used to treat breast, pancreatic, and prostate cancers as well.